mkingopng/apl_aws/README.md

 By ensuring these points are addressed, your Flask app should function as intended, handling form submissions, interacting with DynamoDB, and displaying dynamic content based on Python variables.

-# todo: update IAM creds
-#  test locally
-#  connect to dynamo db in IDE so i can see the data
-#  add logging throughout

-# todo: logging

-# todo: update test to include S3 bucket

-# todo:
-"""